 The thin ideal promoted by society can contribute to the development of eating disorders as individuals strive to achieve an unrealistic and often unhealthy body weight.
 It is driven by weight stigma, which is the false belief that people in larger bodies are bad and people in thin bodies are good.

 The thin ideal is the belief that thin bodies are healthier and better than larger bodies.
 This ideal is perpetuated in almost every arena of life, from homes to schools and doctor’s offices.
 It impacts all of us by making us believe that being thin is a sign of health.
 But health is not based on BMI, and the pursuit of thin can lead to eating disorders.

 ⭐ Tips for Parents: There’s a really good chance that you grew up in a household that perpetuated the thin ideal – most of us do!
 The thin ideal is rooted so deeply in our culture that most people don’t recognize it.

-One of the best things you can do is learn about the science of Health at Every Size®.
+One of the best things you can do is learn about a non-diet approach to health.
 This approaches health from a weight-neutral perspective.
-In fact, it demonstrates that the thin ideal is a greater risk to our health than high weight.
+In fact, it is based on the fact that the thin ideal is a greater risk to our health than high weight.

 Your child’s recovery may mean they gain weight, and it almost always means they need to let go of their belief that thinner is better.
 So if you learn that thin is not a requirement for health, it will help set the foundation for their recovery.